augustinehills

 Introduction to Psychology Psychology is a one (1) semester course in the systematic and scientific study of behavior and mental processes of human beings and other animals.
 Included is a consideration of the psychological facts, principles, disorders and theories associated with each of the major subfields within psychology.
 Students also learn about the ethics and methods psychologists use in their science and practice.

 High School Health The High School Health Course addresses the continuum of health promotion, risk reduction, and the prevention and management of health problems.
 It is intended that our students will become creative contributing members of society who will enjoy a positive lifestyle in a safe environment.
-This one semester course provides the knowledge and the opportunity for students to develop the attitudes and skills they will need to achieve the highest level of wellness
+This one semester course provides the knowledge and the opportunity for students to develop the attitudes and skills they will need to achieve the highest level of wellness.

 Drama 12 Independent Drama covers the following topics; however, the choice of reading, viewing and performance selections to be studied is left to the discretion of the instructor.
 Introduction to drama, dramatic performance, tragic performance, comedic performance, and play and performance.
 The course concludes with an original script and performance of 10 minute “One Man/Woman Show.”